 As an example, let's pick on social media.
 People in today's society spend a lot more time perusing and posting on social media sites.
 Is there much imagination going into reading other people's posts or tweets or is that pretty much a no brainer?
 I will let you answer that one, but from my experience having gone through social media addiction and rehab, I can tell you that my mind is no better off after indulging in social media fodder.

 How about television?
 How much imagination goes into watching television?
 Or what about video games?
 I am not a video game player, so I cannot answer that one.
 I am sure there are some games where you have to use your imagination to succeed.
-Now, television, I am an old hand at television, Sports, drama, comedy, documentaries, news uses, I have seen it all and I can tell you, at least from my experience, television is a no brainer.
-I usually watch it when I do not want to think about things, any things.
+Now, as far as television, I am an old hand.
+Sports, drama, comedy, documentaries, news uses, I have seen it all and I can tell you, at least from my experience, television is pretty much a no brainer.
+Entertaining yes, exercise for the brain and imagination, not hardly.
+I usually watch television when I am too tired to think about more productive things.
 Hmm...case closed?
+It is for me.

 So, how can a person better utilize his or her imagination?